Share this

 Structural engineer

-Almost every extension requires a structural engineer - for steel beam calculations, foundation design, or both.
+Almost every extension requires a structural engineer for steel beam calculations, foundation design, or both.
 Budget £1,500 - £4,000 depending on complexity.
-Bear in mind that if your site has constrained access, proximity to protected trees, or neighbour foundation issues, specialist foundation work (such as mini piles) will add cost at both the engineer and contractor stage.
+If your site has constrained access, proximity to protected trees, or neighbour foundation issues, specialist foundation work such as mini piles will add cost at both the engineer and contractor stage.

 Party wall surveyor